Advice from Departments

 What course(s), if any, does your department/program offer that would fulfill a distribution and/or diversity requirement?

-EA 150 “Foundations in East Asian Studies” (Historical Studies & International Diversity, Fall & Spring),
+EA 150 “Foundations in East Asian Studies” (Historical Studies and International Diversity) Fall and Spring

 What else would be helpful for first-year students to know?

 Students with prior background in Chinese or Japanese should take an online language placement test.
-For the Chinese language test, contact Andie Wang.
+For the Chinese language test, contact Kim Besio.
 For the Japanese language test contact Laura Nuffer.

 Who can students contact if they have additional questions?

-Kim Besio, Oak Professor and Chair of East Asian Studies
+Ankeney Weitz, Ziskind Professor of East Asian Studies and Art, and Chair of East Asian Studies

 What would you tell a first-year student about Economics?